threadkill/daisychain/README.md

 ## How?<a id='how'></a>

 DaisyChain uses a directed-acyclic-graph (DAG) to control the order of operations.
 Nodes in the graph read inputs, do some processing, and then write the outputs.
 Inputs are typically file paths but could be any string token (e.g. a range of numbers).
-A node will execute a process once per token until all tokens have been received.
-Tokens can be modified as they pass through the graph.
+A node will execute once per token until all tokens have been received.
+Some nodes can wait and process all tokens at once.
+Token strings can be modified as they pass through the graph.

-Every node runs as a child process (*via fork()*).
+Each node runs as a child process.
 All synchronization between nodes is handled using named pipes and multiplexed I/O. This allows processes to run in parallel.

-Graphs are stored as JSON in a *.dcg file.
+Graphs are stored as JSON in a *.dcg file that encapsulates all the commands and parameters (but not the inputs).

 The current set of executable nodes includes:

 * __CommandLine__ - executes external programs via shell environment.
 * __Filter__ - provides string matching via globbing or regular expressions.
 * __Concat__ - concatenates multiple inputs into a single output.
-* __Distro__ - distributes data across multiple outputs.
+* __Distro__ - distributes tokens across multiple outputs in round-robin fashion, skipping busy outputs.
-* __FileList__ - converts a text file into input.
+* __FileList__ - converts a text file into input line-by-line.
-* __Watch__ - polls for changes to directories/files.
+* __Watch__ - polls for changes to directories/files and writes the modified filenames to the outputs.

 __Options__ are passed to nodes via variables that can be set in the __Variables__ panel in the GUI or set using flags from the command-line tool.
+These are effectively environment variables.

 __Processing__ happens one string token at a time.
 Nodes loop over tokens and execute once per token.
 This behavior can be changed by checking the __`batch`__ checkbox (*when a node supports it*); in which case, a node will __block__ until it has received all inputs which are then concatenated into one large string and set as the input for the node.